sysbiomelab/Oral-gut-liver/README.md

 If you use this repository in your work, please cite:

-> Jin Y, et al. *Integrative host–microbiome modelling uncovers the implication of oral–gut translocation in advanced cirrhosis*. iMeta Medicine.
-2026; e70131. https://doi.org/10.1002/imt2.70131
+> Jin Y, et al. 2026 *Integrative host–microbiome modelling uncovers the implication of oral–gut translocation in advanced cirrhosis*. iMeta e70131. https://doi.org/10.1002/imt2.70131

 Online article: